aboodmagdy1/Mansoura_Hotels/readme.md

 - Authintication And Authorization with JWT
 - Hotels Dashboard for hotel owners
 - Admin Dashboard for website admin
-- revision system (review owner hotels before make it available for users)
+- revision system (review hoteles after create and update )
+- Mail service For admin
 - Image , Video hosting with Cloudinary
 - Searching , Pagination , Filtering
 - Booking and Pay with Stripe